 Role of the Commission

 As the voice of road safety in Western Australia, the Road Safety Commission is dedicated to tackling road trauma, which is one of the biggest and most sustained causes of death and injury in the community.
 The Road Safety Commission is a portfolio within WA Police Force.
-It reports to the Minister for Road Safety, Hon.
-Michelle Roberts MLA.
+It reports to the Minister for Police; Road Safety: Defence Industry; Veterans Issues, Hon.
+Paul Papalia CSC, MLA.

 First created in July 2015, the independent agency made a transition into WA Police Force on July 1, 2017, as part of the McGowan Labor government’s Machinery of Government changes to the public sector.
 The structural change aims to create collaborative departments focused on delivering services in a more efficient and effective way.